akrherz/iembot/README.md

 - I expose a JSON webservice that emits logs of rooms
 - I expose a RSS webservice that emits RSS for rooms

-the public rooms show up at muc.appriss.com within room names like xxdmxchat, for Des Moines NWS.
+the public rooms show up at conference.weather.im within room names like dmxchat, for Des Moines NWS.